durden/nikeplus/README.md

 ## Install

 - Install package with the standard `pip` workflow:
+    - `pip install nikeplusapi`

+- Install package for development with the standard `pip` workflow:
     - git clone repositiory
     - cd into repository
     - pip install .